Abstraction licence - a licence to permit the removal of water, either permanently or temporarily, from a surface or underground source.

 Site of Special Scientific Interest – an area of land or water statutorily notified by English Nature under the Wildlife and Countryside Act 1981, on account of its flora, fauna, geological or physiographical features.
 All NNRs, Ramsar sites, SACs and SPAs have also been notified as SSSIs.

-Site Specific Allocations Development Plan Documents - are allocations of sites for specific uses or developments, e.g. site-specific allocations of primary aggregates.
+Site Specific Allocations Development Plan Documents - are allocations of sites for specific uses or developments, for example site-specific allocations of primary aggregates.

 SNCI – see Site of Nature Conservation Importance.

 Source protection zones -zones identified by the Environment Agency to protect groundwater (especially public water supply) from developments that may damage its quality.

 Specific sites – new sites identified through the minerals plan or land with planning permission for mineral extraction.